emqx/emqx-docs/en_US/dashboard/sso.md

 EMQX Dashboard allows you to integrate Identity Provider (IdP) services that support SAML for SSO.
 SAML is an XML-based open standard data format widely used in enterprise environments for SSO solutions.

 With SAML SSO, users only need to authenticate themselves once with the Identity Provider.
-The Identity Provider generates a SAML assertion containing user information and sends it to EMQX Dashboard.
+The Identity Provider generates a SAML assertion containing user information and sends it to the EMQX Dashboard.
 Upon receiving and successfully verifying the SAML assertion, EMQX Dashboard creates user session information and logs the user into the Dashboard.
 SAML provides the capability for cross-domain authentication and authorization, supporting seamless integration between multiple applications.
 Enterprises can easily incorporate EMQX into their existing SAML identity systems, enabling users to access EMQX services conveniently and securely.

 ## Configuration and Usage Workflow